Exabyte-io/documentation/docs/tutorials/dft/addons/kpt-convergence.md

 ## Converged k-point Density

-Finally, the user can also browse the actual output and input files that are part of the calculation under the [Files tab](../../../jobs/ui/files-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md).
-In order to determine the k-point density at which convergence was reached in the end, the KPOINTS file should be [downloaded and inspected](../../../data-in-objectstorage/actions/download.md).
+Finally, the user can also browse the output and input files under the [Files tab](../../../jobs/ui/files-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md).
+In order to determine the k-point density at which convergence was reached, the KPOINTS file should be [downloaded and inspected](../../../data-in-objectstorage/actions/download.md).

+### Convergence plot

 The convergence plot can be retrieved upon Job completion under the "Charts" tab accessible by opening the main "vasp" Execution Unit.
 The relevant convergence plot is the one labelled "Ionic Energy".
-In order for this plot to appear among the calculation results, the "convergence_ionic" option should be ticked under the ["Detailed View" tab](../../../workflow-designer/subworkflow-editor/detailed-view.md) of the Total Energy [Subworkflow Editor Interface](../../../workflow-designer/subworkflow-editor/overview.md) at the moment of initial Job designing.
+In order for this plot to appear among the calculation results, the "convergence_ionic" option should be selected under the ["Detailed View" tab](../../../workflow-designer/subworkflow-editor/detailed-view.md) of the Total Energy [Subworkflow Editor Interface](../../../workflow-designer/subworkflow-editor/overview.md) at the moment of initial Job designing.

-A typical example of the appearance of such an "Ionic Energy" energy convergence chart as a function of [k-grid size](../../../models/auxiliary-concepts/reciprocal-space/sampling.md#kgrid) is portrayed in the image below.
+An example appearance of the "Ionic Energy" energy convergence chart as a function of [k-grid size](../../../models/auxiliary-concepts/reciprocal-space/sampling.md#kgrid) is given in the image below.
 In this case, after a sharp initial shift in energy, the desired convergence precision threshold has been reached for a k-grid size of 13 X 13 X 13.
-It is measured in terms of the relative energy change between two subsequent steps in the increase of the k-grid size shown on the x-axis.
+The threshold corresponds to the relative energy change between two subsequent steps in the k-grid size progression shown on the x-axis.

 ![Convergence Plot](../../../images/tutorials/kpoint-convergence-chart.png "Convergence Plot")

 ## Animation

-We demonstrate the above-mentioned steps involved in the creation and execution of a k-points convergence study on a silicon-based [Total Energy](../../../properties-directory/scalar/total-energy.md) workflow computation under the following animation, where we make use of the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine.
+We demonstrate the above-mentioned steps involved in the creation and execution of a k-points convergence study using silicon and [Total Energy](../../../properties-directory/scalar/total-energy.md) workflow in the video below.

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/Qdn4Rr4ZFVQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>